carrue/scripts/README.md

-# Powershell
+# What is it?
-Poweshell Scripts I use for security reporting.
+Poweshell and Splunk scripts I use for security reporting.